History of Papua New Guinea: Territory of Papua

 In 1883, the Colony of Queensland tried to annex the southern half of eastern New Guinea, but the British government did not approve.
 However, when Germany began settlements in the north a British protectorate was proclaimed in 1884 over the southern coast of New Guinea and its adjacent islands.
 The protectorate, called British New Guinea, was annexed outright on 4 September 1888.
 The possession was placed under the authority of the Commonwealth of Australia in 1902.
 Following the passage of the Papua Act in 1905, British New Guinea became the Territory of Papua, and formal Australian administration began in 1906, although Papua remained under their control as a British possession until the independence of Papua New Guinea in 1975.

+In the British area, gold was found near the Mambare River in 1895.

+In 1902, Papua was effectively transferred to the authority of the newly federated British dominion of Australia.
+With the passage of the Papua Act 1905, the area was officially renamed the Territory of Papua, and the Australian administration became formal in 1906, with Papua becoming fully annexed as an Australian territory.
+1888 also saw the Ritter Island eruption, which sent large tsunamis towards the mainland.

 There was little economic activity in Papua.
 Australia administered it separately under the Papua Act until it was invaded by the Empire of Japan in 1941, and civil administration suspended.
 During the Pacific War, Papua was governed by an Australian military administration from Port Moresby, where General Douglas MacArthur occasionally made his headquarters.

+In 1908 the trade of birds-of-paradise was banned in Papua due to fears for the species' extinction.